ansible/ansible-ui/frontend/hub/api/README.md

 ## GET actions

 For `GET` actions, it's recommended to utilize the hooks from the framework.
 These hooks, like `useGet`, are integrated with `swr` features.
 The `useGet` hook notably provides outputs such as `data`, `error`, and `refresh`, which seamlessly integrate with the existing components in the system.
+For more information about swr, please refer to the [SWR documentation](https://swr.vercel.app/).